 Click the +Data Connector button.
 The Create Data Connector screen displays.

-In the Name setting, enter the name of the ProcessMaker Data Connector.
+In the Name setting, enter the name of the Data Connector.
 This example uses the name

 Get List of Major Universities in the World.

-In the Description setting, enter a description of this ProcessMaker Data Connector.
+In the Description setting, enter a description of this Data Connector.
+This example uses the description: